Summary

 - Using condoms (including female or internal condoms) with water or silicone-based lubricant during anal or vaginal sex.

-- Although there is a low risk of HIV transmission during oral sex, using male condoms on penises or dental dams on vulvas and anuses.
+- Although there is a low risk of HIV transmission during oral sex, using external condoms on penises or dental dams on vulvas and anuses.
 This can also help to reduce the risk of other STIs from being passed on.

 - Using clean, sterile injecting equipment.